 Decide when you are available and more importantly when you are not.
 If you don’t want to work, it probably isn’t diplomatic to tell practice managers you are planning to spend the day in the garden or on the beach when they have 30 demanding patients who need seeing.
 Just say you are not available that day - never feel guilty about booking time off to recoup and recharge!

 Respond to offers of work quickly.
 If you are slow, you will lose the offer and if you never phone back, practices will stop phoning you.
+Or use LocumDeck's Instant Book, which allows practice to book you, well, instantly!

 - How long do they expect you to be doing a surgery for?